notrabs/RRCG/README.md

 > :warning: **Consider upvoting this feature request**: https://recroom.featureupvote.com/suggestions/482338/circuits-api
 >
-> This package currently only contains the compiler frontend to validate the graph generation.
+> This package only contains the compiler frontend to validate the graph generation.
 Wihout a proper Circuits API the backend conversion into actual graphs is too unstable to release.

 <!-- toc -->